 Digital Payment Options

-With the invention of mobile and contactless payment, both Visa and Mastercard have expanded their payment offerings beyond card transactions to adapt to changing consumer habits.
+With the rise of mobile and contactless payments, both Visa and Mastercard have expanded their payment offerings beyond card transactions to adapt to changing consumer habits.
 Mastercard offers Tap & Go Payments, a parallel to Visa’s Contactless Indicator cards.
 Both card companies have also expanded their digital offerings across Apple Pay, Google Pay, and Samsung Pay mobile wallet features.

 What is the Difference Between Mastercard and Visa?

-As shown above, Mastercard and Visa have extremely similar offerings, being both payment processors and offering licensed card offerings.
-However, there are areas where the card companies s differ:
+Mastercard and Visa have extremely similar offerings, being both payment processors and offering licensed card offerings.
+However, there are areas where the card companies differ:

 They operate on different payment networks